HPS masthead

 Orhan H. Suleiman, MS, PhD

 Answer posted on 21 August 2009.
-The information and material posted on this Web site is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Web site.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.